Hello! I'm Jenn, User Experience designer and artist. I'm an expert in designing software for scientists. I've spent

 colleagues to run the program.

-of MAST science data.
+In 2023 We hired a cohort of 12 interns from Baltimore to create art inspired by astronomy data.
 The program was 6-weeks and the interns worked 10-15 hours a week.
 We met in

 person at Space Telescope Science Institute once a week for 2.5 hours.
 Alongside time creating